-As the days get longer the GWS team have been even busier than usual, working on a new site for a chilled packaging provider and an interesting HTML5 project where motion and visual excitement are essential (watch this space).
+As the days get, longer the GWS team has been even busier than usual, working on a new site for a chilled packaging provider and an interesting HTML5 project where motion and visual excitement are essential (watch this space).

 Social media news